funkia/jabz/README.md

 ### Semigroup

-A semigroup is a structure that can be combined.
+A semigroup is a structure that can be combined through a method called `merge`.
+The `merge` operation must be associative.

 #### Methods